Key Takeaways:

 What’s Next?

-In conclusion, this software’s encounters with copyright infringement—both as plaintiff and defendant—provide invaluable insight into the complex landscape of intellectual property rights within the technology sector.
+The company’s software encounters with copyright infringement—both as plaintiff and defendant—provide invaluable insight into the complex aspects of intellectual property rights within the technology sector.

 These instances serve as stark reminders of the legal challenges that come with innovation and competition in this rapidly evolving digital age.